home-assistant/Iconic/README.md

 [![Pod Version](http://img.shields.io/cocoapods/v/Iconic.svg)](http://cocoadocs.org/docsets/Iconic/)
 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-**Iconic** will help you make icon fonts integration on iOS easy and effortless.
-Its main component is in charge of auto-generating strongly typed code in **Swift**, fully compatible with **Objective-C**, allowing you integrate vector icons as image or text in your app.
-Think about the power of rendering vectors, natively!

 ![Sample Scale](Screenshots/screenshot_scale.gif)

+Iconic will help you make icon fonts integration on iOS easy and effortless.
+Its main component is in charge of auto-generating strongly typed code in Swift, fully compatible with Objective-C, allowing you integrate vector icons as image or text in your app. **Think about the power of rendering vectors, natively!**

-You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of **Iconic** class.
+You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of Iconic class.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).

 Note: **This library hasn't yet been used in production.
 Consider it in beta!**